rchain/architecture-docs/contracts/contract-design.rst

 There is no restriction barring a contract from sending and receiving messages to and from itself.

-**Agents send and receive messages on named communication links known as ‘named channels’.** A contract may send and receive on multiple channels. **A blockchain address is a named channel** i.e a location(s) where an agent may be reached.
+**Agents send and receive messages on named communication links known as ‘named channels’.** A contract may send and receive on multiple channels. **A blockchain address is a named channel** i.e. a location(s) where an agent may be reached.

 Two contracts sending and receiving a message on the channel named ‘Address’: